MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 /// A continuation of the ICoreWebView2ProcessInfo interface.
 [uuid(982ae768-e2ca-11ed-b5ea-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2ProcessInfo2 : ICoreWebView2ProcessInfo {
-  /// Gets the collection of the assocated `FrameInfo`s which are running in that
+  /// Gets the collection of the assocated `FrameInfo`s which are actively running
-  /// renderer process.
-Assocated `FrameInfo`s can be `null` if there's no frame
+  /// (showing UI elements) in that renderer process.
+Assocated `FrameInfo`s is
-  /// running in that renderer process.
+  /// empty if there's no frame running in that renderer process.
+Note that this
-  /// Note that this is only available when the process `Kind` is
+  /// is only available when the process `Kind` is `COREWEBVIEW2_PROCESS_KIND_RENDERER`
-  /// `COREWEBVIEW2_PROCESS_KIND_RENDERER`
   /// and it's called from `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
   /// Else, it returns an empty `FrameInfo` collection.
   ///